cjfraley/wargame/notes.md

 Better establish why it's better to be captured than killed

-Figured out how to make placing a lot of tiles less of a drag?
-- Engineering solution (complicated and expensive)
+~Figured out how to make placing a lot of tiles less of a drag?~ ~- Engineering solution (complicated and expensive)~

 ## Nation creation